"The mark of a mature programmer is willingness to throw out code you spent time on when you realize it's pointless."

 He has also designed several puzzles including some in with Oskar van Deventer, including some gear-based puzzles such as Gear Shift and a multiple Rubik's Cube variant called Bram's Fortress.

 Cohen has his main interest is in recreational mathematics.
-He maintains a blog where he frequently discusses trust metrics with Raph Levien, as well as money systems, games of skill, and other math-related topics.
+He maintains a blog where he discusses trust metrics with Raph Levien, as well as money systems, games of skill, and other math-related topics.